 BOOTY BOYZ DJs Immuzikation, Twin Powers and Z-Dog spin dance hits into the night.

-DJ GOOD GIRL Playing pop, R&B and other hits from the '80s and '90s.
+DJ GOOD GIRL Playing pop, hip-hop and R&B hits from the '80s, '90s and beyond.

 (Winterville Auditorium) The Circle Ensemble Theatre Company presents a vaudeville-style musical with songs from the World War I era.
 See Theater Notes on p.
 15.